raskong/raskong.github.io/Location_of_crashes.md

 https://d3iso9mq9tb10q.cloudfront.net/magefan_blog/n/e/new-york-nightlife-things-to-do-at-night-big-bus-tours-jan-2017.jpg

 Although the number of car accidents is largely related to human factors and errors, it is also interesting to look at the city planning itself.
-It is not inconceivable that this structure could be to blame for the factors.
+It is not inconceivable that the structure of the roads and architechture of the city could be to blame for the factors.
-On Figure X, you can see a count of the number of car accidents between 2013 and 2023 divided into NYC's Postal Codes.
+On Figure 1, you can see a count of the number of car accidents between 2013 and 2023 divided into NYC's Postal Codes.
-<iframe src="/Final_Project/Figures/crashesmap.html" caption="Figure 3: Heatmap of stationcar crashes where people died" width="850" height="600"></iframe>
+<iframe src="/Final_Project/Figures/crashesmap.html" caption="Figure 3: Heatmap of stationcar crashes where people died" width="850" height="550"></iframe>
-Figure 1: JJKSJ
+Figure 1: Map of NYC's postal codes and indication of number of crashes between 2013 and 2023

 A relatively even distribution is seen here, with the exception of postal code 11236 and an increased concentration around Manhattan and the transition to Queens.
 This may be due to.....